-Our corporate headquarters are located in Hsinchu, Taiwan.
-As of the date of this annual report, we own this 137,700 square feet facility, which houses our management and administration, operations, and research and development departments.
-In Taiwan, we also lease premises in Taipei, occupying approximately 50,500 square feet of floor space, which houses our sales and marketing, as well as research and development departments.
+Our corporate headquarters is located in Hsinchu, Taiwan.
+As of the date of this annual report, we own this 173,900 square feet facility, which houses our management and administration, operations, and research and development departments.
+In Taiwan, we also lease premises in Taipei, occupying approximately 54,700 square feet of floor space, which houses our sales and marketing, as well as research and development departments.

-In addition to these facilities in Taiwan, in 2008 we purchased a facility in Shanghai, China with an aggregate floor space of approximately 15,900 square feet.
-We lease facilities in Seoul, Korea; Shenzhen, and

-Beijing, China; Milpitas, California; and Yokohama, Japan for research and development, sales and marketing, and administration.
-These facilities in aggregate consist of approximately 63,000 square feet of floor space with lease terms expiring at various dates between 2015 and 2019.

-We also own commercial property in Taipei of approximately 6,200 square feet, which we purchased in October 1998 for NT\$32 million.
-This property, which was formerly our Taipei sales office, has not been used by us since 2004, and we currently lease out as office premises.
-It is our intention that we will sell this property as we do not intend to use it for operating purposes.
+In addition to these facilities in Taiwan, in 2015 we purchased a facility in Shanghai, China with an aggregate floor space of approximately 20,000 square feet, which houses our research and development, sales and marketing and administrative departments.
+We lease facilities in Seoul, Korea; Hong Kong, Shenzhen, Shanghai and Beijing, China; Milpitas, California; and Yokohama, Japan for research and development, sales and marketing, and administration.
+These facilities in aggregate consist of approximately 77,300 square feet of floor space with lease terms expiring at various dates between 2016 and 2019.
+We also own other commercial property in both Taipei and Shanghai of approximately 6,200 square feet and 15,900 square feet, respectively, which we currently do not use.
+It is our intention to sell these properties as we currently do not use them for operating purposes.